-Admissions follow the statutory guidance and accompanying notes from the National College of Teaching and Leadership (NCTL).
+Admissions follow the statutory guidance and accompanying notes from the Department for Education.

 Admissions policy

 Each PGCE programme - Core, School Direct (Training) and School Direct (Salaried) - seeks to recruit suitably qualified graduates within the subjects offered.
 Legislation does not specify that trainees must have a degree in a particular subject or discipline.
 It is the standards for QTS that specify the subject knowledge required for the award of QTS.
 Consideration is therefore given to graduates with extensive and relevant work experience.